Honky-tonk: Billy Bob's Texas

-Opened in 1981 by Texas A&M graduate and professional football character Billy Bob Barnett, Billy Bob’s Texas is located in a former cattle barn in the Fort Worth Stockyards and is known as the World’s Largest Honkey Tonk.
-This building spanned over 100,000 square feet and contained multiple dance floors, stages for concerts, and an indoor rodeo arena.
-Billy Bob’s hosted some of the biggest names in country music and even boosted the careers of people such as George Strait, Reba McEntire, Travis Tritt, and many others.
-Despite all of this success, Billy Bob’s Texas had to be closed down on January 8, 1988 Billy Bob’s had to close its doors due to bankruptcy.
-This was a significant hit to the Tourism of Fort Worth, TX as Billy Bob’s Texas was a major tourist attraction.
-However, the Honkey Tonk was saved on November 28, 1988, as some of the original investors came back in to save and help manage the Honkey Tonk.
-Billy Bob’s Texas is still open today and is a major tourist attraction for all country fans.
+Opened in 1981 by Texas A&M graduate and professional football character Billy Bob Barnett, Billy Bob's Texas is located in a former cattle barn in the Fort Worth Stockyards and is known as the World's Largest Honky-Tonk.
+This building spanned over 100000 sqft and contained multiple dance floors, stages for concerts, and an indoor rodeo arena.
+Billy Bob's hosted some of the biggest names in country music and even boosted the careers of people such as George Strait, Reba McEntire, Travis Tritt, and many others.
+Despite all of this success, Billy Bob's Texas closed its doors on January 8, 1988 due to bankruptcy.
+This was a significant hit to tourism for Fort Worth, TX as Billy Bob's Texas was a major attraction.
+However, by November 28, 1988, the establishment was saved as some of its original investors returned to help manage it.
+Billy Bob's Texas remains open today and continues to be a major tourist attraction for country fans.